 It’s true that achieving a sustainable and enjoyable future will be hard.
 But it is possible.

 An attraction idea as big as Arc inevitably means some impact.
-But to fulfil our responsibility in creating that future, we’re making Arc an incredibly low-impact invention, and ensured that people’s enjoyment of it will be powered by the Sun and its own clean energy.
+But to fulfil our responsibility in creating that future, we’re making Arc an incredibly low-impact invention, and ensure that people’s enjoyment of it will be powered by the Sun and its own clean energy.

 Taking the balanced approach…

 How do we do this?
 At it’s simplest, Arc is a brilliant balancing act.
-At one end you have an enormous 110-tonne triangular counterweight, at the other a glass capsule (which weighs a paltry ten tonnes).
+At one end you have an enormous triangular counterweight, at the other a glass capsule (which weighs a paltry ten tonnes).
 The fulcrum point is positioned so Arc sits in perfect equilibrium and does not move unless it is powered.